 Does my child need to wear a mask at school?

 Students are encouraged to arrive at the early learning center wearing pediatric masks, however there may be instances in which a student’s respiratory status or social emotional well-being is impacted by being “forced” to wear a pediatric mask.
 Staff will work with the students through modeling and learning activities to encourage students to wear masks.
 The school nurse will have a supply of disposable pediatric masks available as a backup.
 Learn more in Section 2 of the full plan.

 What happens if a student or teacher tests positive for COVID-19?

-If a student or teacher at one of our ELCs tests positive for COVID-19, the families of that classroom and school bus, if applicable, will be notified (without naming the person), that classroom will be closed and students from that classroom will revert to 100% remote learning for 14 days.
-If two or more individuals within an ELC test positive for COVID-19, all families will be notified, that ELC will be closed for 14 days, and all students will revert to 100% remote learning for 14 days.
+If a student or teacher at the ELC tests positive for COVID-19, the families of that classroom and school bus, if applicable, will be notified (without naming the person), that classroom will be closed and students from that classroom will revert to 100% remote learning for 14 days.
+If two or more individuals within the ELC test positive for COVID-19, all families will be notified, the ELC will be closed for 14 days, and all students will revert to 100% remote learning for 14 days.
 Learn more in Section 2 of the plan.

-How will the ELCs be cleaned and sanitized?
+How will the BELC be cleaned and sanitized?

 Can my child still take the bus to school?

 We are currently awaiting guidance regarding bus schedules from the New York City Department of Education.
 More information about bus transportation will be shared with families as soon as it is announced.
 Learn more in Section 5 of the plan.

 How can I expect to receive updates and other important information?

 Families will receive weekly email newsletters from the Education Director (also sent via mail).
 As well, teachers will provide weekly phone calls.
 For students who attend in-person, daily/weekly communication will also be shared via the student’s communication notebook.
 All written and verbal communications will be available in English and Spanish.
 ASL is also available.